bleek42/bleek42/README.md

 ## **About**

 - Lifelong tech-savvy power user with 4 years of consistent full stack software development experience, as well as 1.5 years now teaching university students modern HTML, CSS, & JavaScript, as well as generally becoming a better user of software when performing tasks and is able to troubleshoot, debug, improve, and produce solutions with independence & competence.
-Observing efficient user/developer habits & routines are a key part of my learning/teaching philosophy, and I emphasize fundamental keyboard shortcut mastery early on.
+Observing efficient user/developer habits & routines are a key part of my learning/teaching philosophy, and I emphasize fundamentals such as keyboard shortcut mastery early on.

 - Advanced to intermediate knowledge & understanding of modern full stack web development.
 Specific tech stack skills include (but certainly never limited to) React/Native/Redux/NextJS, TypeScript/JSDoc, NodeJS, NPM/Yarn/PNPM, Express/NestJS, Linux, MySQL, PostgreSQL, MongoDB, GraphQL, & Docker.
 Naturally seeking projects that closely matched tech-stack, yet open to learn & adapt if granted the support to learn & grow.